2016 Preservation Retreats

 Grand Isle, VT

-It works best to have 2-4 people represent a project.
-Attendees will be asked to present a 10-minute case study about their project that frames a situation or problem that once solved will move that project forward.
+Attendees will be asked to present a short case study about their project that frames a situation or problem that once solved will move that project forward.